Baekho4245/Chicago_Car_Crash_Project/README.md

 Our stakeholder is the Vehicle Safety Board of Chicago.
 They are launching a new campaign to reduce car crashes.
 Our task is to build an inferential model to find out  which crashes were preventable and not.
 We labeled ‘Preventable’ as crashes that could have easily been avoided.
 Not following traffic laws and negligent driving would fall under this category.
 ‘Less Preventable’ are crashes that would require a substantial amount of money, time, and labor to fix.
 Bad road conditions, vision obscurity, and bad weather conditions would fall under this category.

+Our stakeholder, the Vehicle Safety Board, has the resources to focus on large projects.
+Therefore, we to focused on 'Less Preventable' crashes as these projects were not related to human error.
+We also wanted to target the age groups most involved with crashes.

 ## Data Understanding

 The Vehicle Safety Board would like to better understand the causes of crashes in the Chicago area.
 That way, they can focus their campaign on potentially preventing some of those crashes in the future.
 We used data from the City of Chicago Data Portal, which contains information about Chicago Car Crashes from January 2016 to December 2020.
 The target variable was “primary contributory cause” as recorded by the police officer at the scene of the crash.
 Some of our inferential variables “defect road”, “bad road conditions”, and “obscured vision” will help us in our analysis to see if a crash was preventable.